Modeling the imprints of large-scale magnetized structures on $\gamma$-rays from extragalactic transients: Discussions and Summary

-Our results also have implications for the observation of VHE $\gamma$-rays from GRBs other than GRB~221009A.
-Future searches for delayed photons can be carried out after GRB triggers in {\it Fermi}-LAT data and ground-based $\gamma$-ray detectors.
-A stacking analysis can be performed from the directions of different GRBs to increase detection significance.
-Our modeling can be used to search for UHECR signatures through these delayed photons and to explore the environment of the GRB.
+\item Our results have implications for the observation of VHE $\gamma$-rays from GRBs other than GRB~221009A.
+We provide detailed angular and time-delay distributions of the EM cascade emission induced by primary UHECRs and VHE $\gamma$-rays.
+Future searches for delayed photons can be conducted using {\it Fermi}-LAT data and ground-based $\gamma$-ray detectors after GRB triggers.
+A stacking analysis across different GRB directions could test for a population-level excess of delayed emission.
+Our modeling can be used to search for UHECR signatures via these delayed photons and to explore the GRB environment.
+Alternatively, the detection of a steady flux of multi-TeV $\gamma$-rays without an associated neutrino or other multimessenger counterparts may indicate delayed emission from a past cosmological transient.